Apache-ghost/Business_Review_Application/README.md

 1. **User Registration:** Users can create an account by providing their basic information such as username, email, and password.
 2. **User Login:** Authenticate users' credentials to allow them to log in to their accounts.
+3. **User Profile Management:** Allow users to view and update their profile information, such as us photo.

    ![b5](https://github.com/Apache-ghost/Business_Review_Application/assets/125418589/f4ecef3a-32a4-452a-a5f4-ddd24c69d37d)